FreshLeaf8865/ReactLoginSignupForm/README.md

 **redirectUrl** : The route to return to after successful login.

 **tryLoginAction** : A redux action to verify login with the backend.
+Function Parameters: (username, password)

 **trySignupAction** : A redux action to verify signup with the backend.
+Function Parameters: (email, password)

 #### *Optional Props*
 **backgroundColor** : (String) The background color of the login page.
 If background image is specified, the color is hidden.